 St. Cloud is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, St. Cloud is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in St. Cloud who work in office and administrative support (17.89%), sales jobs (9.66%), and food service (8.43%).
+There are especially a lot of people living in St. Cloud who work in office and administrative support (17.51%), sales jobs (9.19%), and management occupations (7.49%).

-The percentage of adults in St. Cloud who are college-educated is close to the national average for all communities of 21.84%: 17.67% of the adults in St. Cloud have a bachelor's degree or advanced degree.
+In terms of college education, St. Cloud is nearly on par with the US average for all cities of 21.84%: 18.23% of adults 25 and older in St. Cloud have a bachelor's degree or advanced degree.

 The most common language spoken in St. Cloud is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and French.